-We supply surface air coolers and bearing oil coolers to remove heat from large electrical machines such motors, generators, and synchronous condensers.
+We supply surface air coolers, exciter coolers, and bearing oil coolers to remove heat from large electrical machines such motors, generators, and synchronous condensers.
 If you know your performance requirements, you can contact us by requesting a quote.

-One of the key design feature of both motor coolers and generator coolers is the removable cover plate.
+One of the key design features of both motor coolers and generator coolers is the removable cover plate.
 This feature allows access to the tubes for inspection, mechanical cleaning, repair or plugging without removing the cooler from the motor or the generator.
-When design with proper gaskets and machined surfaces this feature can provide leak free accessibility to the water side of the cooler.
+When designed with proper gaskets and machined surfaces this feature can provide leak free accessibility to the water side of the cooler.

 - Large Pump Motors

 - Pulp Refiner Motor Coolers